pjotrp/wikitexer/README.md

 # License

-WikiTeXer is published under a BSD license, see LICENSE.txt
+WikiTeXer by Pjotr Prins (c) 2012, is published under a BSD license, see LICENSE.txt